organisciak/dissertation/document/3_typology.md

 Considering the director of a crowdsourcing task,
 @zwass_cocreation_2010 distinguishes between *autonomous* and *sponsored* forms of crowdsourcing.
-*Sponsored* crowdsourcing is when there is a entity at the top soliciting the contributions: a client of sorts.
+*Sponsored* crowdsourcing is when there is an entity at the top soliciting the contributions: a client of sorts.
-In contrast *autonomous* crowdsourcing serves the community itself.
+In contrast, *autonomous* crowdsourcing serves the community itself.
 Autonomous crowdsourcing can be in a centralized location, like a community-written wiki or video-sharing website, or exist loosely, as in blogs.
 @zwass_cocreation_2010 explains: "Marketable value is not necessarily consigned to the market—it may be placed in the commons, as is the case with Wikipedia."